mtlynch/mtlynch.io/content/notes/guis-are-antisocial/index.md

 >
 > And so it’s a social environment.
 Anyway.
 It really was this moment &mdash; like, "Man, we are having a blast!"

-I enjoyed Snover's framing because people often recognize the scriptable interfaces are more composable and reusable than GUIs but I hadn't thought about how scripting feels more human in certain ways.
+I enjoyed Snover's framing because people often recognize that scriptable interfaces are more composable and reusable than GUIs, but I hadn't thought about how scripting feels more human in certain ways.

 Scripting allows people to express creativity and ingenuity in a way that GUIs don't.
 And there's cross-pollination with scripting where people can have fun learning techniques from each other, which doesn't happen with GUIs.